tjayhoover/Automatic-Code-Grader/README.md

 entirety, the backend server must be running and hooked up to an instance of Memgraph.

 I did not write all this code myself.
-The other contributors were Brandon Bauer, Adam Rilatt, Cooper Vohs, and Conor Pettis-Yarnall, who were my teammates. @tjayhoover
+The other contributors were Brandon Bauer, Adam Rilatt, Cooper Vohs, and Conor Pettis-Yarnall, who were my teammates.